AgainPsychoX/picOOscilloscope/README.md

 3. Default values & persist with EEPROM
 4. Make it work ;)

++ Some reusable code for interactive logging:
+	+ Prompt for user to do action using the touch display to pass/fail.
+	+ Use watchdog to exit tests that hang-up/end up in infinite loop or something.
 + Positive-only ranges, at least for graphing; maybe automatic if no negative voltage is detected.
 + Consider moving graphing stuff to separate namespace
 + Consider using lower-level graphical functions to draw graph parts